-3 Students must complete a minimum of 6 hours plus requisite laboratory courses in a twosemester sequence of a biological science plus a physical science and the requisite laboratory (excluding Chemistry 106) or a two-semester sequence of a physical science (excluding Chemistry 106) plus a biological science and the requisite laboratory.
+3Students must complete a minimum of 6 hours in a two-semester sequence of a biological science plus a physical science (excluding Chemistry 106) or a two-semester sequence of a physical science (excluding Chemistry 106) plus a biological science.

-4 Students may elect a course in Anthropology, Economics, Geography, Political Science, Psychology, or Sociology, excluding Geography 205.
+4Students may elect a course in Anthropology, Economics, Geography, Political Science, Psychology, or Sociology, excluding Geography 205.

-5 Pre-Law students who choose to complete the first year of law school to meet the fourth year elective requirements must meet the requirements set forth in the Pre-Legal Study section of this catalogue.
+5Pre-Law students who choose to complete the first year of law school to meet the fourth year elective requirements must meet the requirements set forth in the Pre-Legal Study section of this catalogue.
 Successful completion of the first year of law school will be accepted as one of the two required major subject areas.

-6 Students must use some of these general electives to complete the 24 hours of another subject area offered in the humanities.
-These subjects are: communications, criminal justice, danceperforming arts, a foreign language, Political Science, history, mass communication and journalism, music, philosophy, sociology, social work, theater, visual arts.
+6Students must use some of these general electives to complete the 27 hours of English as well as the 24 hours of another subject area offered in the humanities.
+These subjects are: communications, criminal justice, dance-performing arts, a foreign language, political science, history, mass communication and journalism, music, philosophy, sociology, social work, theater, visual arts.

-7 Students may take only 6 hours of 200-level English courses.
+7Students may take only 6 hours of 200-level English courses.

-8 The 24 hours in a second subject area in the humanities are part of the major; 6 of these hours must be 300-400 level courses.
+8The 24 hours in a second subject area in the humanities are part of the major; 6 of these hours must be 300-400 level courses.

-9 Students who have credit for Math 161 may take any of these courses; students who have credit for Math 160 may take only Math 162, 185, or 241.
+9Students who have credit for Math 161 may take any of these courses; students who have credit for Math 160 may take only Math 162, 185, or 241.

-† Major course.
+†Major course.